-The IEP identifies present levels of academic achievement and functional performance (PLAAFP) and measurable goals that enable the IEP team to track the effectiveness of services and to
+The IEP identifies present levels of academic achievement and functional performance (PLAAFP) and measurable goals that enable the IEP team to track the effectiveness of services and to report progress toward goals.

-- 1. Statements of PLAAFP in an area of need include: - How a school-age student's disability affects his or her involvement and progress in the general education curriculum (i.e., the same curriculum used by students without disabilities). - b.
-For preschool students, PLAAFP should describe how the disability affects the student's participation in age-appropriate activities. - 2.
-Although the content of present levels of academic and functional performance statements are different for each student, individual present level of academic and functional performance statements will meet the following requirements: - a.
-The statement shall be written in objective, measurable terms using easy-to-understand non-technical language; - b.
-The other components of the IEP, including special education services, annual goals, and, objectives and benchmarks for students who participate in alternate assessments (AA), shall show a direct relationship to the content of present levels of academic and functional performance; - c.
-The statement shall provide baseline data for goal development; - d.
-The statement shall reference Idaho Content Standards, Idaho Workplace Skills Career Readiness Standards, Idaho Extended Content Standards Core Content Connectors, or Idaho Early Learning Guidelines (eGuidelines), as applicable; - e.
-The statement shall include the student's strengths and needs; and - f.
-The statement shall include parental concerns for enhancing the student's education; and - g.
-The statement shall address how a student's disability affects his or her involvement and progress in the general education curriculum (i.e., the same curriculum used by students without disabilities). - 3.
+- Statements of present levels of academic achievement and functional performancePLAAFP in an area of need include: - a.
+How a school-age student's disability affects his or her involvement and progress in the general education curriculum (i.e., the same curriculum used by students without disabilities). - For preschool students, present levels of academic achievement and functional performance PLAAFP should describe how the disability affects the student's participation in age-appropriate activities. - 2.
+Although the content of present levels of academic and functional performance statements are different for each student, individual present level of academic and functional performance statements will meet the following requirements: - a. the The statement shall be written in objective, measurable terms and using easy-to-understand non-technical language; - b. the The other components of the IEP, including special education services, annual goals, and, if applicable, objectives and benchmarks/objectives for students who participate in Alternate Assessmentsalternate assessments (AA) based on Alternate Achievement Standards, shall show a direct relationship with to the content of present levels of academic and functional performance; - c. the The statement shall provide baseline data for goal development; - d. the The statement shall reference general education Idaho Content Standards, or Idaho Core Standards or Idaho Employability Skills for Career Ready Practice Workplace Skills Career Readiness Standards, Idaho Extended Content Standards Core Content Connectors, or Idaho Early Learning Guidelines (eGuidelines), as applicable; - e. a The statement of shall include the student's strengths and needs; and - f.
+The statement shall include parental concerns for enhancing the student's education; and

+- f.g. a The statement shall address how a student's disability affects his or her involvement and progress in the general education curriculum (i.e., the same curriculum used by students without disabilities). - 3.
 Annual IEP goals shall be appropriately challenging and reflect the needs described in the present levels of academic and functional performance statements.
-Measurable academic achievement, developmental, and functional annual goals are designed to meet the student's unique needs that result from the student's disability, to enable the student to be involved in and make progress in the general education curriculum, and to meet each of the student's other educational needs that result from the student's disability.
+Measurable academic achievement, developmental, and functional annual goals are designed to meet the student's unique needs that result from the student's disability, to enable the student to be involved in and make progress in the general education curriculum, and to meet each of the student's other educational needs that result from the student's disability. - a.

-- a.
 A goal is a written, measurable statement, developed from the baseline data, describing what a student is reasonably expected to accomplish within the time period covered by the IEP, generally one year. - b.
 Goals are written to enable the student to be involved in and make progress in the general education curriculum and to meet other educational needs that result from the disability. - c.
 A goal shall be appropriately challenging given the circumstances of the student and include the behavior, the performance criteria, and the evaluation procedure. - 4.
-Objectives and benchmarks are required for students taking AAs.
+For Objectives and benchmarks are required for students taking Ass.
+Alternate Assessments based on Alternate Achievement Standards a description of benchmarks or short term objectives.
+The district has the discretion which benchmarks/objectives as described in this paragraph for all students eligible for IEP services to use.
 Objectives and benchmarks shall align with the PLAAFP and the annual goal, as a progression toward meeting the annual goal.